-For more than 50 years, the U.S. Small Business Administration (SBA) has celebrated small business owners during National Small Business Week.
+For more than 50 years, the U.S. Small Business Administration (SBA) has celebrated small business owners during Small Business Week.
+This week of celebration highlights how vital small businesses are to the nation and economy, and offers an opportunity for consumers to rededicate themselves to shopping locally.

 The nation’s small businesses create an estimated two out of every three new jobs in the U.S. each year.

-This year, newly appointed SBA Administrator Linda McMahon will kick off the week with a national event on Monday, May 1, in Washington, D.C.
+This year, newly appointed SBA Administrator Jovita Carranza will kick off the week.

 Details of the national events have not yet been announced, so you should check the Small Business Week website for updates.

 You can get information about events in your area from your local SBA district office.
-Even if you can’t travel to a national event and there is no local event near you, you can still get involved with National Small Business Week virtually by watching live or recorded events online or participating in the conversation on social media.
+Even if you can’t travel to a national event and there is no local event near you, you can still get involved with National Small Business Week virtually by watching live or recorded events online, shopping at a local small business, or participating in the conversation on social media.

 Look for National Small Business Week events and information on social media using the hashtag #SmallBusinessWeek, or follow the SBA on Twitter @SBAgov or on Facebook to get the most current updates.